razam-sherwani/razam-sherwani/README.md

 <br>Here is a quick snapshot of what I'm up to:<br>
 * 🔭 **Currently working on:** Building distributed backend systems as a Software Engineer for ByteFight, and co-authoring algorithmic graph theory research on spanning tree polynomials.
-* 🌱 **Currently learning:** Advanced AI infrastructure, vector search optimization, and building high-concurrency system tooling in Rust.
+* 🌱 **Currently learning:** Event-driven architectures (RabbitMQ), secure CI/CD deployment pipelines, and code obfuscation techniques for automated bot evaluation.
-* 💻 **Featured experience:** Backend Founding Engineer Intern at Lume Security (Rust/Kubernetes) & VR Security Engineer utilizing Locality-Sensitive Hashing.
+* 💻 **Featured experience:** Backend Founding Engineer Intern at Lume Security (Kubernetes/PostgreSQL) & Software Engineer for ByteFight (Spring Boot/RabbitMQ).
-* 💬 **Ask me about:** Rust, backend microservices, algorithmic graph theory, and discrete mathematics (I'm a TA for CS 2050!).
+* 💬 **Ask me about:** Backend microservices, theoretical computer science, algorithmic graph theory, and discrete mathematics (I'm a TA for CS 2050!).
 * ⚡ **Fun fact:** I navigate unfamiliar environments outside of opening new codebases.
 I've lived across 4 U.S. states, as well as growing up abroad with 5 years in China and Thailand each.

 ## 🌐 Socials: